 Similarly, the Basic Skills test involves sections on Reading Comprehension, Writing, and Mathematics; containing 42 questions each, along with a written performance assignment.

 It is mandatory for all candidates who aspire to become professional educators in the state of Arizona to undergo the AEPA certification.
 This helps them enjoy the below listed benefits:

-- Official AEPA Study Material: The website of AEPA, www.aepa.nesinc.com has the official study guides for your AEPA exam pertaining to all subject areas.
+- Official AEPA Study Material: The website of AEPA, www.aepa.nesinc.com consists of the official study guides for this test pertaining to all subject areas.
 These study guides are affiliated by ADE and hence, are reliable.
 Moreover, you can download these guides free of cost or you can order a bound and printed copy of these from AEPA through an order form by paying the required fee.

-- Instant Results: You would get instant results after giving the AEPA exam.
+- Instant Results: You would get instant results after appearing for this exam.
 The initial results are declared immediately as to whether you have passed or not.
 However, the official results with detailed report of your performance for the tests taken by you are available within 4 weeks of taking the test.

-- Re-takes are allowed: ADE has not set any limitto the number of re-takes for any AEPA exam.
-Moreover there is no waiting period set by ADE before retaking the test.
+- Re-takes are allowed: ADE has not set any limit on the number of re-takes for any of these tests.
+Moreover, there is no waiting period for retaking the test.
 However, if you re-take the exam, you would be required to register again with ADE.

-Obtaining a teaching certificate would benefit your teaching career in more ways than just one.
-Moreover, once you become a certified educator, you are eligible to apply for many good teaching positions with eminent institutes in Arizona.
-It should also be known that there are limited teaching positions available during the year.
+Obtaining a teaching certificate would benefit your career as a teacher in more ways than just one.
+Moreover, once you become a certified educator, you become eligible to apply for many good teaching positions with eminent institutes in Arizona.
+It should also be noted that there are limited teaching positions available during the year.
 As the saying goes, the early bird catches the worm!
-Hence, it is important for you to start your preparation early for the AEPA exam and clear it with flying colors!
+Hence, it is important for you to start your preparation early for the this exam and clear it with flying colors!